Fe-Mu/SOS-listener/README.md

 3. Click on the "Update" button at the bottom of the screen.
 4. The changed emergency number button will be displayed in the button at the top of the main screen.

-## Deactivate the quick access Emergency-Number buttons
+## Deactivate the Quick-Call Emergency-Buttons

 This App comes with three (deactivated by default) buttons at the top of the main screen.
 Each button can be associated with an emergency number e.g.: Fire Department, Police or Medical Services, and can, once activated, be used directly from the main screen to call instantly the number the were associated with.
 To deactivate one or more of these buttons do the following: